bingomanatee/forest-2/README.md

 | function  | function  | function   |

-* `type` is _not_ equivalent to typeof;  `object` is only equivalent to _true object_ -- it does not include the more specific container types (Map, Array, etc.) nor does it include null.
+* `type` is _not_ equivalent to typeof;  `object` is only equivalent to _true object_ -- it does not include the more specific container type (Map, Array, etc.) nor does it include null.
-* `form` merges all "empty" types into a catchall "void" and groups complex grouping types (Map, Object, Set) into a general "container" category.
+* `form` merges all "empty" type into a catchall "void" and groups complex grouping type (Map, Object, Set) into a general "container" category.
-* `family` only has four buckets; all the multiple-value types are grouped under "container"
+* `family` only has four buckets; all the multiple-value type are grouped under "container"

-If you do not define tests, leaves can contain any value and the value can be changed from one type to another without any constraint.
+If you do not define test, leaves can contain any value and the value can be changed from one type to another without any constraint.
 This can cause difficulty when for instance you attach child leaves (more later) to a base leaf and the leaf type is changed form a container form to a scalar one.